 Plaintiff, TO: JUDGE OF DISTRICT COURT; ATTORNEY FOR DEFENDANT; AND DEFENDANT.
 INTRODUCTION Jarelle Vaughn, herein Defendant, has been charged with two counts of Assault in the Second Degree pursuant to Minn.
 Stat. § 609.222.1 and Minn.
 Stat. § 609.222.2.
 These charges stem from an incident on October 11, 2023, where Defendant boarded Metro Transit and subsequently stabbed two individuals.
 Pursuant to a Court order dated November 16, 2022, under Minnesota Rules of Criminal Procedure 20.01, Dr. Catherine Carlson evaluated Defendant and determined he was incompetent on December 14, 2022.
 That finding was entered, uncontested, on the record on December 20, 2022.
 On June 22, 2023, an order for Indeterminate Commitment as a Peron who is Mentally III and Dangerous was issued.
-Due to this procedural history, Defendant has remained in custody awaiting transfer to a hospital.
+Due to this procedural history, Defendant remained in custody awaiting transfer to a hospital.
 The State has never opposed transfer to a hospital, however, there remained a waitlist to enter a mental health facility in Minnesota.
 On October 9, 2023, defense motioned for a prompt transfer or, alternatively, dismissal on the charges.
-Defendant has since been transferred, on October 25, 2023, therefore Defendant's motion is moot.
-However, the State will briefly address Defendant's allegations in their motion.
-ARGUMENT I. DEFENDANT HAS BEEN TRANSFERRED AND THEREFORE DEFENDANT'S MOTION IS MOOT.
-Defendant has been transferred to Forensic Menth Health St. Peter, Minnesota, to the Tamarack Unit on October 25, 2023, by the Hennepin County Sheriff from the Hennepin County Jail.
+Defendant was transferred, on October 25, 2023, after being held in custody for approximately 1 year.
+On October 30, 2023, Defendant was charged with Felony Fourth Degree Assault, case file 27-CR-23-23201, with an offense date of October 13, 2023.
+Although Defendant had been transferred, defense renewed their Motion to Dismiss pursuant to Minn.
+Stat.
+611.46, subd 8(d).
+This motion included the Second-Degree Assault case and the Fourth Degree Assault case.
+The Court heard defense's oral argument regarding this motion on December 1, 2023, below is the State's response.
+ARGUMENT Defendant has been transferred to Forensic Menth Health St. Peter, Minnesota, to the Tamarack Unit on October 25, 2023, by the Hennepin County Sheriff from the Hennepin County Jail.
 This transfer was pursuant to Defendant's case 27-MH-PR-23-26.
-Prior to his placement, Defendant has remained in custody pursuant to Court Order on June 22, 2023.
+Prior to his placement, Defendant had remained in custody pursuant to Court Order on June 22, 2023.
 See District Court Findings and Order, filed June 22, 2023, Court File Number 27-MH-PR-23-26 (Attachment 1).
-In that Order, Judge Julia Dayton Klein found:

-Dr. Lewis further provides that Respondent has expressed paranoid ideation that could result in additional violence in the future, indicating that it is significant that Respondent endorsed chronic homicidal ideation during interviews with Drs.
+In that Order, Judge Julia Dayton Klein found: Dr. Lewis further provides that Respondent has expressed paranoid ideation that could result in additional violence in the future, indicating that it is significant that Respondent endorsed chronic homicidal ideation during interviews with Drs.
 Carlson and Peuschold.
 He informed Dr. Carlson he thinks of hurting others "all the time," and he told Dr. Peuschold he is "always thinking about hurting someone."
 Dr. Lewis agrees with the Court's initial finding of mentally ill and dangerous to the public and concludes that Respondent presents a substantial likelihood of engaging in future violence.
 Id. at 9.
-He has a lengthy and well documented history of engaging in violent and/or threatening behaviors, remains acutely psychotic (e.g., hyper-religious and paranoid delusional ideation, disorganization of thought), and lacks insight into his illness and need for psychotropic medication. ••• Respondent cannot be adequately supervised in an outpatient or other less restrictive setting.
+He has a lengthy and well documented history of engaging in violent and/or threatening behaviors, remains acutely psychotic (e.g., hyper-religious and paranoid delusional ideation, disorganization of thought), and lacks insight into his illness and need for psychotropic medication.
+Respondent cannot be adequately supervised in an outpatient or other less restrictive setting.
 Such a placement would not provide adequate protection to the public at this time in Dr. Lewis's opinion.
 Id.
 The Court agrees with Dr. Lewis.
 Id.

 The State never opposed Defendant's transfer to FMH, however, there was a significant waitlist that was out of the State's control.
-Defendant's motion is now moot as Defendant has now been transferred.